nicolasdilley/Gomela/README.md

 }
 `

-The first line shows the location of the original program.The ```typedef Chandef``` is the definition of the channel representation's Gomela uses to model Go's buffered and unbuffered channel.
+The first line shows the location of the original Go program.The ```typedef Chandef``` is the definition of the channel representation's Gomela uses to model Go's buffered and unbuffered channel.
 The ```typedef wg``` defines the structure that is used to model sync.WaitGroup in Promela.